• Skip to main content

 Beans will fill out your landscape rapidly and add some attractive touch to it.
 Beans have long-lasting blooms and soft leaves with a heart shape.

-There are many varieties of beans, such as scarlet runner that has a beautiful color, and rattlesnake that has attractive striped pods.
+There are many varieties of beans, such as the beautifully-colored scarlet runner and rattlesnake with its attractive striped pods.

 You can add the flowers of a bean plant to desserts and salads.
 In most cases, its leaves are more attractive than the pods.